zBritva/PowerBI-visuals-docs/docs/how-to-guide/migrating-to-powerbi-visuals-tools-3-0.md

 # Advantages of using the new tools

-1. You can use the new syntax to import modules.
+1. You can use new syntax to import modules
 2. New tools allow using new versions of libraries, for example, D3.js version 4.x.x. or 5.x.x. with defined typings for TS.
 3. Webpack uses [Tree Shaking](https://webpack.js.org/guides/tree-shaking/) to remove unused code `pbiviz package` command runs a build in production mode.
 It reduces code of JS and as result, you get better performance in loading the visual.